Samarth-2003/GestureRecognition/README.md

 # Hand Gesture Recognition
-## code base for gesture recognition using tensorflow
+## code base for gesture recognition using tensorflow.